T-Kaisei/T-Kaisei/README.md

 # About
-Hi, I'm Kaisei Takahashi.
-I'm master's student in Japan Advanced Institute of Science and Technology.
+Hi, I'm Kaisei Takahashi, a master's student in Japan Advanced Institute of Science and Technology.

 - Research Topic
   - Soft Robotics